Home - Jewish Ledger

-Close to 1,000 teens from all across the U.S. and abroad gathered ...
+The State of Israel was well represented at the Pine Grove Elementary ...

-(JTA) – “La La Land” received a record-tying 14 Academy Award nominations, including for its music written by a Jewish ...
+(JTA) – The White House statement for International Holocaust Day, which omitted Jews, was written by a Jewish aide to ...

-SAMUEL ARONOW, son of Meg and Michael Aronow, will celebrate his bar mizvah on Saturday, Jan.
-28 at Congregation Beth ...
+JACK CONLEY, son of Amy and Kevin Conley, will celebrate his bar mitzvah on Saturday, Feb.
+4 at Congregation Beth ...

-South Windsor – Rosh Chodesh Shevat monthly gathering for women (ages 13 and up) hosted by the Mitzvah Mamas, who ...
+West Hartford – Screening of “Denial,” about author Deborah Lipstadt’s courtroom battle against World War II historian David Irving who ...

 By Josefin Dolsten SECAUCUS, N.J.
 (JTA) – Some 6,000 kosher-food insiders packed the massive hall at the Meadowlands Exposition Center ...